phayes/ecies-ed25519/README.md

 ECIES can be used to encrypt data using a public key such that it can only be decrypted by the holder of the corresponding private key.

+*This project has not undergone a security audit.
+A 1.0 release will not happen until it does.*

 It uses the excellent [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek) library for ECC operations, and provides two different backends for HKDF-SHA256 / AES-GCM operation operations.

 1. The `ring` backend (default) uses [ring](https://github.com/briansmith/ring).
 It uses rock solid primitives based on